kiiigaaa/HungryMeals/README.md

-# Resturant_Management_System
+# Hungry Meals restaurant management system
- Resturant catalogue management, delivery management, order management, stock management, finance management, notification management, human resourse management and many more.
+"HungryMeals" is a MERN-based web application for online food ordering.
+Consist of Catalogue management, Delivery management, HR management, Customer Management, Notification and news feed management and Inventory, Finance management and many more.